cxl-micron-reskit/famfs/README.md

 | ```famfs rm```| famfs does not support logged removal of files.
 It is possible to support delete, but an implementation would need to guarantee that all clients have detected the delete before freed memory can be reused.
 Many use cases can unmount and re-run ```mkfs.famfs``` when it is time to re-use the memory.
 When CXL dynamic-capacity devices (DCDs), the dax device (aka "tagged capacity") could be freed and made available for new allocations.    | n/a |
 | Linux ```ftruncate```              | If a file's size is changed from the allocated size, it is treated as invalid until it is repaired.
 Logged truncate seems like a less likely requirement than logged delete, but let's talk if you need it. | umount/remount, possibly logplay |
 | Linux ```cp```                    | Using standard 'cp' where the destination is famfs is invalid.
 The 'cp' will fail, but it may leave behind an empty and invalid file at the destination.  | umount/remount  |

-* Authoritative metadata is shared as an append-only log within the shared memory.
-Once a famfs file system is mounted and the log has been played, all files are visible.
-    - Replaying the log will make visible any files that were created since the last log play
-* Metadata is never written back to the log; this means that in-memory metadata (inodes etc.) are ephemeral.
-* Certain file mutations are not allowed, due to the requirement that clients with stale metadata must be tolerated.
-Some of these limitations may be relaxable in the future.
-    - No delete
-    - No truncate
-    - No append

 ## Are These Limitations Permanent?